AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/maestro-modules.md

 ### Make a custom API call

-This module makes a custom API call to the [!DNL Adobe Maestro] API.
+This module makes a custom API call to the [!DNL Adobe Workfront Planning] API.

 <table style="table-layout:auto">
   <col/>